-

 Kenji is headed out the door, and his girlfriend is on the couch in her pajamas with a really bad cold.
 As Kenji heads out the door she asks..

 どこ行くの?
+(Doko ikuno?)
 Let’s do one more set.
 We’ll stick with Kenji being the one to do things, so it doesn’t get confusing.
 This time pay attention to the answers to get a feel for the difference between just

-どこ行く? and どこ行くの?
+どこ行く?
+(Doko iku?) and どこ行くの?
+(Doko ikuno?)

 Kenji has been looking for places they can go on the weekend.
 He tells his girlfriend that he’s found a good place.
 She asks him